-This means that people haven't got long to secure stays in luxury suites in London to take in this breathtaking exhibition.
+This means that people haven’t got long to secure stays in luxury hotels London to take in this breathtaking exhibition.

 Featuring more than 50 paintings, including pastels and contemporary photographs that were obtained from a number of public and private collections throughout the world, this exhibition is an absolute delight to wander around.

 The works are arranged thematically, exploring Manet’s world and the landscape that he was faced with in 19th century Paris.

 Some of the greater highlights of the exhibition include The Luncheon, which depicts Leon – the son of Manet’s wife – and Music in the Tuileries Gardens, which portrays the artist’s literary and theatrical friends.